A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Methods

+Additionally, a scaling factor ($R_{SFR}$) is introduced during the last 10-300 Myr ($t_{free}$) of the galaxy SFH to momentarily increase the SFH near the observation time as follows:

+where $SFR(t)$ is the final SFR of the source at lookback time $t$.
+This adjustment is crucial for accounting for recent SFHs in otherwise quenched galaxies, especially when considering star formation rate (SFR) measurements derived from FIR observations.
+We refer the readers to \cite{Schreiber2018,Schreiber2018b} for further information on the SFH.

-NIRSpec PRISM mode has a non-linear spectral resolution and dispersion.
+NIRSpec/Prism mode has a non-linear spectral resolution and dispersion.
 Thus, for accurate spectral fitting we need to convolve the model spectra with an accurate dispersion based on the source profile on the slit.
-We use the $1-5 \mu m$ NIRCam images from PRIMER to compute an empirical function on how the FWHM of the source image vary on the slit as a function of wavelength.
+We use the $1-5~\mu m$ NIRCam images from PRIMER to compute an empirical function on how the FWHM of the source image vary on the slit as a function of wavelength.
 This is well approximated by a linear function for our sources.
-We then multiply this function by the PRISM dispersion provided by STScI\footnote{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#NIRSpecDispersersandFilters-DispersioncurvesfortheNIRSpecdispersers} (also \cite{Jakobsen2022a}) to obtain the LSF of the galaxies.
+We then multiply this function by the NIRSpec/Prism dispersion provided by STScI (https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#NIRSpecDispersersandFilters-DispersioncurvesfortheNIRSpecdispersers; also \cite{Jakobsen2022a}) to obtain the LSF of the galaxies.
 This is then used by {\tt FAST++} to convolve the model spectra to match with the observations.
 The spectral resolution computed for our sources are shown by Figure \ref{fig:lsfs} and more details are presented in \cite{Glazebrook2023a}.
+For the two galaxies with no NIRCam imaging, we use the LSF of a uniformly illuminated slit, as provided by STScI.

 \bmhead{Acknowledgments} This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program 2565.
 We thank all the hard work of the JWST team which made this great observatory possible.
 We thank Michael Maseda and Allison Strom for helpful discussions during the data reduction process.
 T.N., K. G., and C.J. acknowledge support from Australian Research Council Laureate Fellowship FL180100060.
 This work has benefited from funding from the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 The Cosmic Dawn Center is funded by the Danish National Research Foundation (DNRF) under grant DNRF140.
 P.O. is supported by the Swiss National Science Foundation through project grant 200020\_207349.
 This work received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI).